ÆLLÎNISMÓS - ΕΛΛΗΝΙΣΜΟΣ

 Will have a firm Post Obit on posterity.

 If such doom waits each intellectual Giant,

-The logo to the left is the principle symbol of this website.
-It is called the CESS logo, the Children of the Earth and the Starry Sky.
-The Petelia and other golden tablets having this phrase are the inspiration for the symbol.
-The image represents this idea: Earth (Hera-Earth) and the Sky (Zeus-Aithir) are the two Cosmogonic substances.
-The twelve stars represent the Natural Laws, the Actions of the Olympian Gods on the soul.
-In front of these symbols is a kithara, the seven-stringed lyre of Apollo.
-It represents (here) the bond between Gods and mortals and is representative that we are the progeny of Orphefs (Orpheus).
+This is the principal symbol of this website.
+It is called the CESS logo, i.e. the Children of the Earth and the Starry Sky.
+The Pætilía (Petelia, Πετηλία) and other golden tablets having this phrase (Γῆς παῖς εἰμί καὶ Οὐρανοῦ ἀστερόεντος) are the inspiration for the symbol.
+The image represents this idea: Earth (divisible substance) and the Sky (continuous substance) are the two kozmogonic substances.
+The twelve stars represent the Natural Laws, the dominions of the Olympian Gods.
+In front of these symbols is the seven-stringed kithára (cithara, κιθάρα), the lyre of Apóllôn (Apollo, Ἀπόλλων).
+It (here) represents the bond between Gods and mortals and is representative that we are the children of Orphéfs (Orpheus, Ὀρφεύς).

 PLEASE NOTE: Throughout the pages of this HellenicGods.org, you will find fascinating stories.
 These narratives are known as mythology, the traditional stories of the Gods and Heroes.
 While these tales are great mystical vehicles containing transcendent truth, they are symbolic and should not be taken literally; a literal reading will frequently yield an erroneous result.
 The meaning of the myths is often concealed in code.
 To understand them requires a key.
 For instance, when a God kills someone, this usually means a transformation of the soul to a higher level.
 Similarly, sexual union with a God is a transformation.

 The story of the birth of the Gods: Orphic Theogony.

 We know the various qualities and characteristics of the Gods based on metaphorical stories: Mythology.